 Although the mechanics of building this one was similar to the front pond – i.e. we used a drop in liner – it was a lot more tricky because it was integrated into a travertine patio we were installing at the same time.
 The finished patio had to precisely end at the beginning of the pond so we could incorporate an accent border of stone around the perimeter.

 This is a tale of two ponds.
-Today, we’re showing you two versions of this pond: one with a bowl that acts as a centre piece (Plan ‘A) and a second simplified version of a fountain without the bowl (Plan ‘B’).
+Today, we’re showing you the first version of this pond: one with a bowl that acts as a centre piece (Plan ‘A).
+We’ll also have a second simplified version of a fountain without the bowl (Plan ‘B’).